 Tennessee caps non-economic damages, such as pain and suffering, at $750,000.
 However, we may request up to $1 million if you suffered any the following:

 - A spinal cord injurythat resulted in paraplegia or quadriplegia;

 - Amputation of both of your hands, both feet, or one of each;

 - Third-degree burns over at least 40 percent of your body or face; or

 - If a loved one died in the bus accident and left a surviving minor child, we can seek additional wrongful death

 Do I Need to File a Lawsuit to Receive Compensation?

 While we can file a lawsuit after a bus crash, we do not always need to take this course of action to recover your compensation.
 First, we will negotiate your insurance claim with the defendants’ insurance company.
 Insurers usually offer low settlements, but we hold firm to getting the highest compensation for you.
 If we cannot reach an agreement, we may file a personal injury lawsuit.
 No matter what route you choose, we will represent you and protect your legal rights.

 Call Our Bus Accident Lawyers in Knoxville Today.

-We work on a contingency fee basis.
-That means you do not pay unless we achieve a favorable outcome for you.
+You do not pay unless we achieve a favorable outcome for you.
 Let us fight for your rights after a Knoxville bus accident.
 Call 865-546-1111 today.